What is Collar Option strategy

 - You sell a Call Option

 The asset that you already own is either an ETF or shares.
-Remember that options require ownership of at least 100 shares; so, that is the minimum benchmark for collar options.
+Remember that options require ownership of at least 100 shares; so, that is the minimum benchmark for Collar Option strategy.
 Now, you must purchase a put option below the strike price of the shares you already own.
 For example, if you bought your shares for a strike price of AU$100, the strike price of the put option must be less than that amount.
 The price level is known as the floor of your put option and it gives you the right to sell your shares at that price level.

 Put options increase in value as the price of the underlying asset decreases.
 Profits generated from the puts can function as the perfect hedge against falling prices in your asset holdings.
 When you finance your put purchase with the sale of a call option (at a chosen strike price) above the underlying price – known as the price ceiling – the premium that you receive from the option can offset most of your expenses.